GeorgeBurgess0827/Webby/_pages/about.md

 featured_image: /images/DSC_0058.jpg
 ---

-My ambition is to one day become proficient at both Front-End Development as well as UX Design.
-With the combination of these two skill sets I will be able to design and build anything I want!
-But more realistically, I would be the perfect liaison between designers and developers.
+I have a wild dream of becoming a Front-End Development and UX Design wizard, able to conjure up beautiful and functional websites with just a flick of my magic wand (or a few lines of code).
+But let's be real here, I'll probably just end up being the go-to person for when designers and developers need a translation guide.

-I completed my master’s degree in UX design in August of 2017.
-I would like to transition into a UX/UI designer role to better reinforce my studies and gain valuable real-world experience.
+I recently received my degree in UX design and am now ready to unleash my skills upon the world (or at least, the world of design and development).
+Time to get out there and make some magic happen!
 <br>
 <br>